Tomer-Lavan/rick-and-morty-api/README.md

 - Optimise Performence: In some endpoints that are getting top k of a metric we can use a heap to make the function more efficient.
                         Due to the nature of the api data is limited I decided that currently it is unnecessary.
 - Improve Testing: Currently most of the testing are straight forward and do not cover all cases.
+- Improve Auth: Change auth to be cookie based and improve to be by a real DB.